Refoundry

 Impact

 Participants, staff, volunteers, and board members now have a clear vision and are strategically aligned on how they tell their story.
 Refoundry immediately implemented the brand, transforming external communications and improving their onboarding process.
-The new brand has helped Refoundry secure continued sponsorship from individuals and organizations, including Wells Fargo, eBay, Starbucks, and Robinhood.
+The new brand has helped Refoundry secure continued sponsorship from individuals and organisations, including Wells Fargo, eBay, Starbucks, and Robinhood.

 SDG 1: End poverty in all its forms everywhere